PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 RFCs in the `Final` state are considered fully complete and implemented in PowerShell.
 Any proposed changes should be made through a new RFC or via an Issue in the [PowerShell/PowerShell repository](https://github.com/powershell/powershell).
+New RFCs should reference old RFCs where applicable.

 ## History
 v1.1 - 5-20-2016 - Updated to enable RFCs for design changes that don't require code changes.